gilbertw1/drop/README.md

 Roadmap
 -------
 * Better error handling
-* Add support for OSX
+* Add support screencasts on OSX
 * Reduce non-rust dependencies
 * Add support for uploading to more services than just S3